jbmilgrom/blogg/src/post/identity-state-time.md

 factorial(3); // => 6
 ```

-maintains iteration and running total state through assignments to n and total, respectively, with every iteration.
+maintains iteration and running total state through assignments to `n` and `total`, respectively, with every iteration.
 An alternative implementation avoids mutation by returning the iteration and running total state from an iteration function,

 ```js
 const factorial = (n) => {